-In order to promote the development of high-quality inventories a collection of methodological principals, actions and procedures have been defined and collectively referred to as good practice.
+In order to promote the development of high-quality inventories a collection of methodological principles, actions and procedures have been defined and collectively referred to as good practice.
 Inventories consistent with good practice are those that contain neither overestimates nor underestimates, so far as can be judged, and in which uncertainties are reduced as far as practicable.
-(NB the 2006 IPCC Guidelines refined the concept of good practice and these are reflected in the Guidebook.)
+(NB The 2019 refinement to the 2006 IPCC Guidelines updated the concepts of good practice and these are reflected in the Guidebook.)